sarpagarud/unemployed-zig/README.md

 > [!NOTE]
 > The whole purpose of unemployed zig repo is to understand unemployment.
+> And learn Zig programming language at the same time.

 ## un·employed [ˌʌnɪmˈplɔɪd]
 Unemployment is the state of wanting work but lacking a job.
 The unemployed are not unemployable.